hbs-rcs/just_enough_unix/just_enough_unix.md

 rm folder1/
 rm -rf folder1/

-## Looking at files & their contents
+# Looking at File Contents

 # Show the contents of a file by concatenating (cat) it
 cat file1